serradura/u-case/README.md

 # Micro::Case::Strict and Micro::Case::Safe classes will inherit this new behavior.
 ```

-#### If I enable the auto validation, is it possible to disable it only in some specific use case classes?
+#### If I enabled the auto validation, is it possible to disable it only in specific use case classes?

 Answer: Yes, it is.
 To do this, you only need to use the `disable_auto_validation` macro. e.g: